Lau-Tsz-Yueng/Python-Notes/README.md

 # Python-tricks
 Used to record some useful techniques of Python

+Introduction:
+This file is being used for record some useful techniques in python programming, Hope this could inspired you as well!

 Preface:
 1. standard input and output
 2. standard input and output II